Writing Covering Letters

-- Electronic upload or email submission are the most common and the most desirable methods of submitting applications to construction recruitment agencies and to construction employers.
+Simple upload or email submission are the most common and the most desirable methods of submitting applications to construction recruitment agencies and to construction employers.
 Most companies prefer this method as it is easier and quicker to process and respond to the applications received.
-Don't spoil this clean and convenient method by scanning an old CV and sending it over - it gives a bad impression of your IT skills and and level of commitment and professionalism.

-- Within a covering letter it is helpful to indicate reference to a particular job, role type or location you are applying for, or details explaining the particular section of construction you are most interested in.
+Within a covering letter indicate the title or job reference to a particular job, role type or location you are applying for, or details explaining the particular section of construction you are most interested in.
 Just as people don’t like spam email, recruiters and employers respond better to personalised applications.

-- You will reduce the likelihood of calls about positions you are not interested in if you provide clear indication of what you are and aren’t looking for in your covering letter. e.g.
+You will reduce the likelihood of calls about positions you are not interested in if you provide clear indication of what you are and aren’t looking for in your covering letter.
+For example:

 My preference is for a Senior Quantity Surveyor position with a civil engineering contractor in the London area.
 Although as my CV indicates, I have worked for a PQS practice for the past 5 years, I would not be interested in a further position as a PQS, or a role based in a rail environment as I am seeking a role with a civil engineering contractor.